 5. Aligning marketing and sales

-Marketo also highlights the importance of marketing and sales alignment at driving ABM success.
+Marketo also highlights the importance of marketing and sales alignment in driving ABM success.
 In fact, stats compiled by RollWorks show that 66% of companies cite increased ABM pipeline as a result of better marketing and sales alignment.

 Sales provides the needed insights for knowing which accounts to prioritize and which stakeholders have a real impact on buying decisions.
 With this info, marketing then draws up content maps and works out when and how to deliver relevant content to each stakeholder.
 Both marketing and sales then follow this plan for communicating and interacting with stakeholders in the target account.